amkartashov/gf-k8s/README.md

   SSHct/ - docker image (from debian 9) for container with SSH service, which starts tmux

   sshct.yaml - set of k8s resources for SSH service.

+* SSH service with openvpn client

+  Similar to SSH service, but not exposed and accessible only within cluster.

+  Has 2 containers, the first one is for SSH (from SSHct docker image), another one is for OpenVPN (from dperson/openvpn-client cloned image)

+  vpnct.yaml describes the deployment and service.

 * torxy.yaml